arraydesign/causeres/README.md

-# CAUSERES
+﻿# CAUSERES

--   Online reference platform for Causal Reasoning in Health Services Research;
+-   Online reference platform for Causal Reasoning in Health Services Research

--   Regular updates of references, links, glossary definitions & blog entries;
+-   Regular updates of references, links, glossary definitions, and blog entries

--   Monthly release of short articles (750 – 1000 words) on topics in
+-   Monthly release of short articles (750 – 1000 words) on topics in Causality
-    Causality

--   Monetization model has 2 options: ad-based (default) and subscription-based
+-   Monetization: ad-based (default) and monthly or yearly subscription

 ## 1. Ad-based

--   Available to everyone to view the website or subscribe to RSS;

--   Provides access to references, links, glossary definitions, articles, and blog entries;
+-   Provides access to references, links, glossary definitions, articles, blog entries, and to RSS

--   Ads are present throughout the website.
+-   Ads throughout the website

 ## 2. Subscription-based

--   Monthly or yearly subscription;

 -   Sign-up and login is required;

--   Provides access to a downloadable RIS file that contains the monthly update for references;
+-   Provides access to a repository of references and to downloadable RIS files that contain the monthly updates for references

--   Provides access to a repository of references and glossary definitions in machine readable XML format;
+-   Provides access to glossary definitions in machine readable XML format

--   Provides access to articles in ePub format;
+-   Provides access to articles in ePub format

--   Provides access to audio podcast of the articles;
+-   Provides access to audio podcast of the articles

--   A monthly email that provides links to all of the above (podcast, RSS, ePub, downloadable RIS file, link to the GIT repository) PLUS all of the updates of references, links, glossary definitions & blog entries for that month;
+-   Provides monthly emails with URL for new podcasts, RSS, ePub and RIS files, links, glossary definitions, and blog entries

--   No ads on the website (when logged in).
+-   No ads on the website (when logged in)